-Integrating e-invoicing with credit collection software such as Ero57 enables seamless and secure access to sensitive documents, and messaging workflows, expediting credit collection.
+Integrating e-invoicing with credit collection software enables seamless and secure access to sensitive documents, and messaging workflows, expediting credit collection.
 Where possible, this should be a consideration for improving productivity in an AR team.

 Accounts Receivable Best Practice #4: Security, Compliance and Ease of Auditing

 Whilst security doesn’t necessarily enhance productivity, it’s still made it onto this list as an essential consideration for AR best practice.
 Given the sensitivity of invoicing information and customer payments, it’s essential that any digital transformation of Accounts Receivable processes – from e-invoicing to automation – complies with industry standards such as ISO 27001:2013.

 VAT compliance can be met most efficiently via the use of digital signatures and online record keeping, although many businesses still unnecessarily encumber themselves with paper-based records for the same purpose.

 Auditing can prove painful for AR teams when invoice records are stored in paper format.
 Modern, electronic, systems enable much faster access to documents via search and present the opportunity to generate reports for auditors at the touch of a button.

 Accounts Receivable Best Practice #5: Integration with Accounts Payable